fredhutchio/cozy-shell/shell-scripting.md

 ```

 As you can see, to execute a command in a shell script, you just put it on a line and it gets called.
+[ *Important note:* we're using a `$` at the beginning of a line to denote your shell prompt.
+You shouldn't type this in! ]

 Now, what is this `set -eu` bit?
 Although the script will run without it, I strongly suggest that every script you write contain this line.